An expensive way to improve listening skills

 FluentU is a unique app that offers an interesting way to improve your language skills, but that doesn’t mean there aren’t alternatives or competitors.
 There are different ways to learn a language, and different apps and programs have different approaches to teaching languages.
 Some of the main alternatives to FluentU are Rosetta Stone, Duolingo, Babbel, Yabla, LingQ, and Memrise.

 Rosetta Stone and FluentU are two popular language learning apps, but their approaches to teaching are completely different.
 FluentU is self-directed and you can choose how you want to learn while Rosetta Stone is more structured.
 The two apps also help improve different skills.
 FluentU focuses on listening comprehension, but Rosetta Stone is more well-rounded and includes speaking practice.
-You can learn more in this Rosetta Stone review.
+You can learn more about it in this Rosetta Stone review.

 Duolingo is one of the most well-known language learning apps, so it’s common for learners to use FluentU or Duolingo (or both!).
 The two apps are completely different.
 FluentU can be useful for beginner to advanced learners while Duolingo is really only for beginners.
 In addition, FluentU provides content with native speakers and Duolingo only uses a computer-generated voice.
 Overall, FluentU has better quality, but Duolingo is a decent free alternative.
 You can read more about it in this Duolingo review.